ameksike/mongodb-assistant/doc/mls-project.md

 ### Are Signatures Inside the Content Being Signed?

 **Yes, by design.** When the shopper signs the cart at Step 3, the merchant's `merchant_authorization` is **already inside** the cart payload.
-This is intentional — the shopper is signing "I agree to this cart **as offered by this merchant** (as proven by their signature)."
+This is intentional, the shopper is signing "I agree to this cart **as offered by this merchant** (as proven by their signature)."
 This creates a nested attestation chain:

 ```
 Shopper's signature covers: